Hearing Instrument Specialist

 We are here to help you have a successful two years.
 Should you experience difficulty or need assistance in any area of your studies, please talk to your Program Coordinator, or come to my office to seek direction to support your success in the program.

 All the very best to you in your studies,

-The Hearing Instrument Specialist (HIS) program prepares students to test hearing, select and fit hearing aids, counsel hearing aid patients, and recommend the use of other assistive listening devices when appropriate.
+The HIS Program prepares students to test hearing, select and fit hearing aids, counsel hearing aid patients, and recommend the use of other assistive listening devices when appropriate.

 The program curriculum includes courses in: acoustics and perception of sound, anatomy and physiology of the ear, measurement of hearing sensitivity, digital and analog hearing-aid electronics, acoustic signal processing, hearing-aid programming and fitting, manufacturer fitting software, counselling and professional ethics.
 A clinical field placement will enable students to apply knowledge and skills to the reality of the work environment.

-After successful completion of the program, graduates are eligible to write national examinations and are required to complete 1,000 hours of supervised practice prior to achieving full HIS membership with the Association of Hearing Instrument Practitioners (AHIP).
+After successful completion of the program, graduates are eligible to write provincial examinations and in the province of Ontario are required to complete 1,000 hours of supervised practice prior to achieving full HIS membership with the Association of Hearing Instrument Practitioners (AHIP).
 In order to complete the 1,000 hours of supervised practice the student must pay their AHIP membership dues in full and provide proof of professional liability insurance.

 Students are, "the embodiment of incredible possibilities.
 I see imaginatively what they might become if they choose.
 I may [by teaching] invite them to activate possibilities they may not have envisioned" (Jourard, 1971).